 Sacred Center - Royal Center - Riverside Ruins- Islamic Quarter - Kamalapura - Anegondi - Hills - Others....

-Hampi has many hundreds of monuments and other attractions.
+Hampi has hundreds of monuments and other attractions.
 This page gives a brief list of these attractions.
 For the sake of convenience the monuments & attractions are grouped based on the locality.
 Anegondi, across the river, is the northern fringe of the ruins.
 Sacred Center and the Riverside Ruins are located along the southern bank.
 Further south is The Royal Center and the Kamalapura village.
-Full lists of the monuments are linked from at the end of each section given below.
+Also see the itinerary, to make plan to explore these attractions in Hampi.

-Courtesans’ Street :Once the liveliest of all the temple streets in Hampi, the Courtesans’ Street lies in front of the Achyuta Raya’s Temple.
+Courtesans' Street :Once the liveliest of all the temple streets in Hampi, the Courtesans' Street lies in front of the Achyuta Raya's Temple.
 On entering this area you witness heaps after heaps of finely carved pillars scattered on either side of the street.
-These pillars were once part of the pavilions that stood on either side of the street.
+These pillars were once part of the pavilions that stood on either side of the street: Courtesans Street

-Achyuta Raya’s Temple : Consecrated in AD 1534, this temple is an example of Vijayanagara style temple architecture in its most advanced form than any other temples in Hampi.
-This was one of the last grandiose temple projects executed in the capital, before the fall of the empire.
+Achyuta Raya's Temple : Consecrated in AD 1534, this temple is an example of Vijayanagara style temple architecture in its most advanced form than any other temples in Hampi.
+This was one of the last grandiose temple projects executed in the capital, before the fall of the empire: Achyuta Raya's Temple

 Hazara Rama Temple : The first thing comes to mind on seeing this temple, or more precisely its walls, is the locally popular comic strips of Hindu mythology, Ramayana.
-But the difference is, the stories are carved, in long arrays, onto the walls of this temple.
+But the difference is, the stories are carved, in long arrays, onto the walls of this temple: Hazara Rama Temple

 Mahanavami Dibba : This is the tallest structure in this area and hence the first thing you would notice as you enter the Royal Enclosure.
 From a distance this looks like an ordinary elevated square stage.
 As you go close, the details emerge.
 The whole structure is made as a giant square structure in three layers.